-Twist exhibits the highest correlation with nDCG and this can be explained by considering that (a) both are graded measures, (b) they adopt the same browsing model and stopping behavior, and (c) they somehow share a common approach based on cumulating either gains for nDCG or misplacements for Twist, which represents the document utility accumulation model.
-This behavior is also consistent with the effort/gain plots of Figure 10 which show a linear correlation.
+Twist exhibits the highest correlation with nDCG and this can be explained considering that: (i) both are graded measures; (ii) they adopt the same browsing model and stopping behaviour; and, (iii) they somehow share a common approach based on cumulating either gains for nDCG or misplacements for Twist, which represents the document utility accumulation model.
+This behaviour is also consistent with the effort/gain plots of Figure 10 which shows a linear correlation.
 There is only one slight exception, the case of TREC 21, but this is probably more due to the fact that nDCG behaves differently on this collection with respect to the others, as will be seen below.

 Twist and AP show a moderate Kendall's Tau rank correlation, highlighting the divide between binary and graded measures and the fact that the complementary approach of Twist based on effort can make it a good companion for AP, the de-facto standard measure in IR.
-Their difference, greater than that with nDCG, is also confirmed by the effort/ gain plots of Figure 7 that shows a nonlinear correlation.
+Their difference, greater than that with nDCG, is also confirmed by the effort/gain plots of Figure 7 which shows a non linear correlation.

-AP and bpref are known to be highly correlated (Buckley & Voorhees, 2004), and this is also reflected in their correlation with Twist, which exhibits a similar behavior, even though the Kendall's Tau of bpref and Twist are generally lower than one with AP, and the effort/gain plots of bpref in Figure 8 are slightly more scattered than those with AP.
+AP and bpref are known to be highly correlated (Buckley and Voorhees, 2004) and this is reflected also in their correlation with Twist which exhibits a similar behaviour, even though the Kendall's Tau of bpref and Twist is generally lower that one with AP and the effort/gain plots of bpref in Figure 8 are slightly more scattered those ones with AP.